Energizing our community by providing its key essential element – water.

 Meetings - Current Agenda

-The Board of Directors of the Athens Municipal Water Authority will meet in regular session, Wednesday, June 10, 2020, at 8:00 A.M.
-The agenda can be viewed, here.
+The Board of Directors of the Athens Municipal Water Authority will meet in regular session, Friday, September 11, 2020, at 8:00 A.M.
+The Agenda can be viewed here.

 Meetings - Archive of Minutes